S-ecki/AdventOfCode-Starter-Dart/README.md

 ### Setup

 Please visit the [AdventOfCode](https://adventofcode.com) site and log in.

 After that, get your session token from the cookie:

 - Open DevTools (F12)
 - "Application" -> Cookies -> https://adventofcode.com
 - Copy the value of the `session` cookie

 Add the value to the `session` variable in the `day_generator.dart` file .
 This will allow the script to populate your input file.

 ### Naming conventions

 When using the Boilerplate generator, everything is done for you automatically.
 However, if you create a solution or input file by yourself: make sure it has a 2-digit number.
 Concretely, pad days 1-9 as `Day01.dart` for solutions and `aoc01.txt` for input.

-### Boilterplate Generation
+### Boilerplate Generation

 In the root of your directory, run

 ```dart
 dart run day_generator.dart <day>
 ```